linuxfandudeguy/arab-lang/README.md

 This language is purely for experimentation and fun.
 It is not intended for serious software development.
 Use it at your own risk, and be prepared for unexpected behavior and bugs.

-## Contact

-For any inquiries or contributions, please contact [Your Contact Information].

----

-Feel free to modify this as needed to fit the specifics of your project or your personal style!